Trauma-Informed Treatment

 DEFINITION OF TRAUMA

 Trauma is a psychological response to a deeply distressing or disturbing experience.
-It overwhelms the individual’s ability to cope.
-It leads to feelings of helplessness, which diminish the sense of self and disrupt the ability to process emotions and experiences.
-The traumatic event comes from a single traumatic event or a series of traumatic events across time.
-For example, someone who was = molested in an elevator can be as traumatic as being a victim of bullying for several years.
+When the traumatic events are so intense, they overwhelm the individual's ability to cope, leading to feelings of helplessness and a low sense of self.
+Trauma also diminishes the individuals' ability to process emotions and experiences.
+The traumatic event comes from a single traumatic event, such as an accident, assault and robbery, or a series of traumatic events across time, such as family violence, abused, bullying and belittling.

 TYPE OF TRAUMA